Rohith-JN/Categorize-CLI/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug report
+name: Bug report
-About: File a bug report
+about: File a bug report
 labels: 'Bug'

 ---